25 min from our Beltsville HQ · ZIP 20815

 What is the IAQ Lab Report and is it really included?

-Yes — Eagle includes a third-party Indoor Air Quality Lab Report with every Chevy Chase job at no extra charge, mailed within about 5 business days.
+Yes — Eagle includes a third-party Indoor Air Quality Lab Report with every Chevy Chase job, mailed within about 5 business days.
 It documents what was found in your home's air and ductwork, giving you measured proof of the result.
 It's our signature differentiator and applies to every cleaning, from an older single-family home to a Friendship Heights condo.